ViewMask-1-to-3: Multi-View Consistent Image Generation via Multimodal Discrete Diffusion Models: Conclusion

 \section{Conclusion}

 In this work, we introduce \textbf{ViewMask-1-to-3}, a discrete diffusion framework for multi-view image generation.
-Experiments on GSO and 3D-FUTURE demonstrate strong performance, highlighting discrete diffusion as an effective and flexible alternative to traditional continuous diffusion and 3D-aware approaches.
-Our results also suggest the model’s potential for general multimodal understanding (MMU), text-to-image (T2I) generation, text-to-multi-view (T2MV) synthesis, and training-free 2D turn-style image manipulation, pointing to a possible path toward more unified and scalable multi-view generation.
+Experiments on GSO and 3D-FUTURE demonstrate its strong performance, showcasing discrete diffusion as an effective and flexible approach for multi-view synthesis.
+Our results also highlight its potential for MMU, T2I, T2MV, and training-free 2D Turn-Style, paving the way toward more unified and scalable multi-view generation.

-Despite its effectiveness, limitations remain, such as restricted elevation angles, a small number of viewpoints, and differences in lighting during turn-style generation.
-Future work will explore increasing viewpoint diversity, improving resolution, and better handling lighting variations to further advance unified and scalable multi-view generation.